Amber Brown (TV series)

-Amber Brown is a family comedy television series based on the book series of the same name by Paula Danziger.
-It premiered on July 29, 2022 on Apple TV+.
+Amber Brown is an American family comedy television series based on the book series of the same name by Paula Danziger.
+It premiered on July 29, 2022, on Apple TV+.
+In April 2023, the series was canceled after one season.

 Premise

 Amber Brown is a multi-ethnic girl navigating the typical pitfalls of growing up while dealing with the divorce of her parents.